evatrium/capsule/docs/extras.md

         // collective().user.doSomethingElse(); // this wont work because user hasn't been created yet

         const xyz = ()=>{
-            // this will work because it has been returned already collective().user.doSomethingElse();
+            // this will work because xyz is returned and can only be invoked after collective().user.doSomethingElse();
         }